black-roland/homeassistant-cloud-ru-ai/README.md

 This integration is unofficial and not affiliated with Cloud.ru.
 Cloud.ru Foundation Models is a service provided by Cloud.ru.

 This integration is not an official Cloud.ru product and is not supported by Cloud.ru.
+The integration developer is not responsible for:
+- Cloud.ru API changes
+- Cloud.ru Foundation Models service discontinuation
+- Any potential issues or damages caused by using this integration

 ## License